ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/amazon-bluetooth-speaker.markdown

   \ or laptop.
 This amazing AmazonBasics speaker connects to nearly all Bluetooth\
   \ devices using Bluetooth 4.0 technology.</p><p>The speaker is amazingly portable\
   \ and so loud and powerful enough that you can go to the beach and still hear your\
   \ music!
-Take the speaker on your next big trip, to the park, or just the next room!</p>\r\
+Take the speaker on your next big trip, to the park, or just the next room!</p>\n\
-  \n<p>Enter the form below and get ready to enjoy the AmazonBasics Large Portable\
+  <p>Enter the form below and get ready to enjoy the AmazonBasics Large Portable Bluetooth\
-  \ Bluetooth Speaker everywhere you go!</p>"
+  \ Speaker everywhere you go!</p>\n"
 entry-title: "Win the AmazonBasics Large Portable Bluetooth Speaker!"
-entry-content: "Enter the draw to win the AmazonBasics Large Portable Bluetooth Speaker\
+entry-content: "<p>Enter the draw to win the AmazonBasics Large Portable Bluetooth\
-  \ by completing the form below before 23:59 on 11th of November 2018."
+  \ Speaker by completing the form below before 23:59 on 11th of November 2018.</p>\n"
 has-winner: false
 prize-description: "The AmazonBasics Large Portable Bluetooth Speaker!"
 special-conditions: "Multiple entries are allowed up to one every day.\r\nThis competition\